- Cost Overview at a Glance

 - Complex trust provisions

-- Attorney review
+- Attorney review (unless you pay extra)

 Attorney-Drafted Wills